Zhefan-Xu/uav_simulator/README.md

-# Lightweight ROS-based Simulator for Unmanned Aerial Vehicles (UAVs)
+# Lightweight Gazebo/ROS-based Simulator for Unmanned Aerial Vehicles (UAVs)
+This package implements a lightweight quadcopter unmanned aerial vehicles (UAVs) simulator including various static and dynamic based on Gazebo/ROS.
+It also includes an optional PX4-based quadcopter simulation wrapper.

 ### Install
 build the package: